The Legend of the Selkies | Ultimate Mythology Blog – Top Selkie Facts

 The story tells of a young farmer from the village of Mikladalur who, after learning about the local legend that seals could come ashore and shed their skins once a year on the Thirteenth Night, goes to see for himself.

-Selkies appear as Seals in the water
+The legend of the Selkies says the creatures appear as Seals in the water

+The farmer takes the skin of a young female selkie.
+She is unable to return to the water without her skin and is forced to follow the young man back to his farm and become his wife.
 The two stay together for many years, even producing several children.
-The man locks the selkie woman’s skin in a chest, keeping the key to the lock on his person at all times, so his wife may never gain access.
+The man locks the selkie woman’s skin in a chest, keeping the key to the lock on his person at all times so his wife may never gain access.

-However, one day the man forgets his key at home and comes back to his farm to find that his selkie wife has taken her skin and returned to the ocean.
+However, one day, the man forgets his key at home and comes back to his farm to find that his selkie wife has taken her skin and returned to the ocean.
 Later, when the farmer is out on a hunt, the man kills the selkie woman’s selkie husband and two selkie sons.
 Enraged, the selkie woman promises vengeance for her lost kin.

 She exclaims that “some shall be drowned, some shall fall from cliffs and slopes, and this shall continue until so many men have been lost that they will be able to link arms around the whole island of Kalsoy.”
 Deaths that occur on the island are thought to be due to the Selkie woman’s curse.

 Origins of the Legend of the Selkies

 Children born with “scaly” skin were also thought to be the descendants of Selkies.
+These theories help root the legend of the selkies in reality.

+The legend of the Selkies has appeared in numerous works of pop culture, such as novels, songs and films, including A Stranger Came Ashore, a young adult novel by Scottish author Mollie Hunter.
 The plot takes place on the Shetland Islands in the north of Scotland, and it revolves around a boy who must protect his sister from the Great Selkie.

-The Secret of Roan Inish, a 1994 American/Irish independent film based on the novel Secret of the Ron Mor Skerry, by Rosalie K. Fry, follows a young girl who uncovers the mystery of her family’s Selkie ancestry.
+The Secret of Roan Inish, a 1994 American/Irish independent film based on the novel Secret of the Ron Mor Skerry by Rosalie K. Fry, follows a young girl who uncovers the mystery of her family’s Selkie ancestry.

-Perhaps our favourite adaptation of the legend of the Selkies is Ondine, a 2009 Irish romantic drama film starring Colin Farrell.
-The film was shot on location in Castletownbere, Ireland, and it discusses the possible existence of the mythological selkies through the story of an Irish fisherman who comes upon a woman in his fishing net and how his precocious daughter begins to believe that the mysterious woman might be a selkie.
+The film was shot on location in Castletownbere, Ireland, and it discusses the possible existence of the mythological selkies through the story of an Irish fisherman.
+One day, he comes upon a woman in his fishing net, and his precocious daughter begins to believe that the mysterious woman might be a selkie.

 The Selkie Meets High Fashion